urbandroid-team/dont-kill-my-app/_vendors-content/xiaomi/user.md

 ### MIUI Optimizations

 MIUI Optimizations were reported on MIUI 12 so far, but this option may be present on older versions too (let us know, if you have found this option on your phone).
 It is hidden in the Developers settings, so you need to switch to developer mode first (10x tap on MIUI version in About phone).
+As with all "optimizations", the MIUI optimizations can break the background tasks.

 <div class="img-block">
   <img src="/assets/img/xiaomi/miui_optimization_1.jpg">